nonconorg/raffle.noncon.org/src/pages/terms.md

 Only NFT tokens bought 1 hour **before** May 1st 2020, 00:00, Vienna Time, can participate.

 Feel free to amend and pull request.

-##### shame.

-We are very sorry for the possibly misleading wording in the mintbase nft token description, unfortunately, human error is an unintended sideeffect of too many things to do and not enought time.

-3 of our team sat together, and all of us were part of the communication finalizing creation of the nfts.

-None of us thought about immutability.

 </div>